CSK Appoint Former RCB Player As Their Assistant Bowling Coach for IPL 2025 - Cricxtasy

 “Say Yellove to our assistant bowling Coach Sriram Sridharan!
 Brought up from the tracks of Chepauk to a packed portfolio of coaching tenures in Australia and Bangladesh, he embarks on this new journey with the pride.” wrote the official account of Chennai Super Kings to announce his inclusion.

-A left-arm spinner, Sridharan has previously played for India for India in eight ODIs between 2000 and 2004, snaring nine wickets at an average of 30.44.
-He has also featured in two matches in the Indian Premier League (IPL), playing one each for Royal Challengers Bengaluru (RCB) and Delhi Capitals (then Daredevils).
+A left-arm spinner, Sridharan has previously played for India in eight ODIs between 2000 and 2004, snaring nine wickets at an average of 30.44.
+He has also featured in two matches in the IPL, playing one each for Royal Challengers Bengaluru (RCB) and Delhi Capitals (then Daredevils).

 Sriram joins CSK’s setup, comprising big names like Stephen Fleming (head coach), Mike Hussey (batting coach), and Eric Simons (bowling consultant) in the coaching department.
 He has local knowledge, having played ample cricket in Tamil Nadu during his playing days.

 Chennai Super Kings failed to qualify for playoffs last year, with Royal Challengers Bengaluru pipping them in their final league-stage game.
-However, they were clear about their plans in the IPL 2025 auction; CSK wanted to strengthen their spin attack to become more potent at home, and Sriram’s appointment is another step in the same direction.
+However, they were clear about their plans in the IPL 2025 auction as CSK wanted to strengthen their spin attack to become more potent at home.
+Sriram’s appointment is another step in the same direction.

 For more updates, follow CricXtasy on Facebook, Instagram, Twitter, Telegram, and YouTube.